Small Game Engines, Big Lessons: PolyEngine & Pill Engine

 https://jduchniewicz.com

+Jakub co-founded Sticky Piston Studios, where he ships open source software and small games.
 He often participates at game jams and hackathons, writes technical posts, and cares about good quality code, efficient build systems and maintainable technical debt.
-Current interests: embedded ML, Rust in low-latency systems, and reverse engineering.
+After hours you can find him surfing/hiking or chasing fresh snowfalls, although not in Australia :(

 Abstract